katieirenec/katieirenec.github.io/cv.md

 - Developed a C program that locates genes, regulatory elements, and CpG islands that overlap genetic regions of interest.
 - Consulted in the development of an integer linear programming algorithm examining the relation of methylation levels across the genome to asthma prevalence.

-*Lombardi Graph Drawing, University of Arizona Computer Science, Spring-Fall 2011*
+*[Lombardi Graph Drawing](http://lombardi.cs.arizona.edu/), University of Arizona Computer Science, Spring-Fall 2011*

  * Developed a force-directed algorithm for visualizing graphs with perfect angular resolution and circular arcs.
-Implemented our algorithm and another proposed algorithm in Python. (lombardi.cs.arizona.edu)
+Implemented our algorithm and another proposed algorithm in Python.

 *Utility of "Flats" Calibration in Extrasolar Planet Detection, University of Arizona Astronomy Club, Fall 2011*

  * Performed statistical analysis of the effects of telescope calibration on extrasolar planet detection, using R. Determined that “flat” calibrations had no significant effect on signal-to-noise ratio, saving the team hours in telescope calibration time.

-*LoCuS Labs for Computer Science, University of Arizona Computer Science, Summer 2010*
+*[LoCuS Labs for Computer Science](http://www.cs.arizona.edu/projects/focal/ergalics/fieldguide/), University of Arizona Computer Science, Summer 2010*

  * Conceptualized and developed extendable virtual notebook system that can be customized with quizzes, images, and interactive activities, with feedback from K12 teachers.
-Programming was done in Java. (cs.arizona.edu/projects/focal/ergalics/fieldguide/)
+Programming was done in Java.

 <a id="teaching"></a>
 ###TEACHING EXPERIENCE: